Risk-Free World and the World God Created

 Like many of us, you don’t want to get hurt, disappointed, or rejected.
-Feelings of rejection are not only not uncomfortable and painful; they can be crippling.
+Feelings of rejection are not only uncomfortable and painful; they can be incredibly crippling.
 So you eliminate the risk (or chance) of experiencing those possibilities.
 At least, as much as humanly possible.

 “Eliminate risk”—think about those two words for a moment or two.